 Now from the sixth hour there was darkness over all the land until the ninth hour.
 And about the ninth hour Jesus cried out with a loud voice, saying, “Eli, Eli, lema sabachthani?” that is, “My God, my God, why have you forsaken me?”
 (Matthew 27:45-46, emphasis added)

 It was now about the sixth hour, and there was darkness over the whole land until the ninth hour, while the sun’s light failed.
 And the curtain of the temple was torn in two.
 Then Jesus, calling out with a loud voice, said, “Father, into your hands I commit my spirit!”
-And having said this He breathed His last.
+And having said this he breathed his last.
 (Luke 23:44-46, emphasis added)

 It’s unlikely this was a natural solar eclipse for a number of reasons, not least because normal total eclipses only last a few minutes at maximum.
 More likely it was a unique supernatural event, arranged by God to echo what was happening on the Cross.
-Either way, the parallel language is unmistakable between the light of the sun failing and the Son being forsaken by His Father.
-But once Jesus had finished His work and paid the full penalty for sin, the darkness ended and the sun returned.
+Either way, the parallel is unmistakable between the light of the sun failing and the Son being forsaken by his Father.
+But once Jesus had finished his work and paid the full penalty for sin, the darkness ended and the sun returned.

 Even so, every natural solar eclipse since the Crucifixion can be seen not only as a portent of judgment, but rather of judgment swallowed up by mercy.
 The darkness is for a moment, but cannot block the sun for long, any more than the tomb could hold Jesus for long.
 Because of the Resurrection, mercy triumphs over judgment (James 2:13).
 Charles Spurgeon, the great 19th century preacher, expressed this truth most eloquently: